 Over 30% of the coffee-drinking public experiences upper gastro-intestinal distress when drinking coffee.
 These symptoms can manifest as heartburn, acid reflux, indigestion, sour stomach, and GERD.
 The assumption has been that Ph level has much to do with these symptoms.
 This is misleading and in most cases, incorrect.

 Over 98% of coffee roasters in this country roast coffee in a drum roaster.
 We don't.
 Instead, we've engineered, designed, and manufactured our own coffee roaster that uses patented convection technology to roast coffee.
-Instead of introducing green coffee to a hot drum, we roast our green coffee beans in a fluidized bed of hot air.
+Instead of introducing coffee to a hot drum, we roast our coffee beans in a fluidized bed of hot air.
 Our coffees never come into contact with hot steel.
 Our coffees are gently roasted in a stream of very hot air which results in the almost complete removal of Chlorogenic Acid.
 Then, they are processed using the swiss water technique to remove caffeine, without heavy acids or chemicals.
-The results are a smooth, flavorful, easy-to-drink coffee that doesn't upset your stomach.
-Sip your coffee without the fear of heartburn!
+The results are a smooth, flavorful, easy-to-drink coffee that's easy on your stomach.

 Skeptical?
 Good.
 You should be.
 If you're one of the many that experience stomach problems with drinking coffee you've probably already researched the topic online and found lots of information, much of it contradictory.
 Our claims are based on the work of Dr. Taka Shibamoto, a Distinguished Professor of Environmental Toxicology at the UC Davis Coffee Center.
 Dr. Shibamoto has conducted studies on Chlorogenic Acid in coffees.
 These studies have determined that elevated levels of Chlorogenic Acid in coffee are major contributors to bitterness in coffee as well as upper GI distress.

 Need more proof?
-Order a bag of Alex's Acid-Free Organic Coffee.
+Order a bag of Alex's Acid-Free Organic Coffee™.
 Try it for yourself.
-We've been contacted by hundreds of happy customers who report no stomach problems when drinking Alex's Acid-Free Organic Coffee.
+We've been contacted by hundreds of happy customers who report no stomach problems when drinking Alex's Acid-Free Organic Coffee™.

 We suggest storing your coffee in an airtight opaque glass, metal, or ceramic container and keeping it in a cool place.
 Coffee beans can lose moisture in the freezer and pick up flavors from the fridge or freezer.